 Defective Takata Airbags

-Takata Corporation, one of the largest suppliers of airbags for the automobile industry, is believed to have sold defective airbags to at least eleven different automakers going as far back as 2001.
+Takata Corporation, one of the largest suppliers of airbags for the automobile industry, is believed to have sold defective airbags to numerous different automakers going as far back as 2001.

 The defective airbags use a chemical propellant that has a tendency to deteriorate over time, especially in heat and high humidity.
 What happens is that as the propellant deteriorates, excessive pressure builds up in the metal inflator housing.
 It then ruptures, spraying metal shrapnel into the vehicle’s driver and front-seat passenger.
 Sometimes the airbags deploy without any warning.